 Public parks are the pride of Kerrville, and the town has over a dozen of them.
 Kerrville-Schreiner is the standout, with tons of options for hiking and sightseeing, but there are plenty of others you'll want to check out as well.
 Families will want to visit Carver Park, with its playground area, barbecue pit, "Sprayground," and basketball court.
-If you're coming with a large group, head to Louise Hays Park, which has a large, covered pavilion, horseshoe pits, washer pitching, and more.
+Be sure to take advantage of a renovated Louise Hays Park located conveniently in Downtown Kerrville!
+Guadalupe River access, splashpad, multiple playscapes, trail heads to the River Walking Trail, and so much more this park will keep everyone entertained for the whole day.
 There's even a skatepark in town, which sports a large pyramid, down rail and down ledges, stair set, and a replica construction jersey barrier.

 Enjoy the Arts

 The Museum of Western Art, statues of cowboys on bucking broncos welcome you to a fascinating trip through Texas history.
 Children younger than nine get in free, and tickets for adults are just $7.
 For a place to get the whole family in for free, visit The Kerr Arts & Cultural Center.
 The Center showcases the work of more than 500 artists, and hosts events like the Youth Art Show and the Texas Furniture Makers Show.
 The River's Edge Gallery is also a great place to find and purchase work from some of the best artists in the area.If you want to expose your kids to a little art and culture, Kerrville has you covered.
 At